Fil405/BookRecommender/SECURITY.md

 # Security Policy

-## Supported Versions
+## JDK Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+Those are the JDK supported versions of this project.
+Please do not use any other version other than JDK 17.
+Support is not going to be given if JDK 17 is not being used.

 | JDK Version | Supported          |
 | ------- | ------------------ |